A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 - This whole project was implemented in functional style;

 - It does not declare even a single class;

-- It uses extensively (and very creatively) python Closures and Generators, they're in almost all modules (look for instance the spinners factories and spinner_player 😜);
+- It uses extensively (and very creatively) python Closures and Generators, they're in almost all modules (look for instance the spinners generators and spinner_player 😜);

 - It does not have any dependencies.

 The version 1.4.0 is the last one to support Python 2.

 - 1.4.1: include license file in source distribution

 - 1.4.0: print() enrichment can now be disabled (locally and globally), exhibits now have a real time fps indicator, new exhibit functions